Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 - First, always check the fabric care label on your garments to see if they are suitable for fabric softener use.

-- Next, measure out the correct amount of laundry softener.
+- Next, measure out the correct amount of fabric softener.
 If you’re not sure about the exact amount to dose, check the product packaging for guidance.

 - Then, add the fabric softener to the softener dispenser drawer.
 If your machine doesn’t have one, add the softener during the rinse cycle, preferably by pouring it into a pocket of water, while avoiding direct contact with the clothes.